ahabra/funj/README.md

 Mapper
 ------
-**pluck**: To extract/pluck a property from a list of cats:
+**pluck**: Extract/pluck a property from a list of cats:

 ```Java
 	List<Long> ids = pluck(cats, "id");
 ```

-**pluckToSet**: To extract/pluck a property from a list of cats and return a Set:
+**pluckToSet**: Extract/pluck a property from a list of cats and return a Set:

 ```Java
 	Set<String> colors = pluckToSet(cats, "color");
 ```

-**pluckKeyAndValue**: To extract/pluck a key and value from a list of cats and create a map:
+**pluckKeyAndValue**: Extract/pluck a key and value from a list of cats and create a map:

 ```Java
 	Map<Long, String> idsAndColors = pluckKeyAndValue(cats, "id", "color");
 ```

-**map**: To map members of a list using a callback function:
+**map**: Map members of a list using a callback function:

 Suppose that we have 3 cats with prices 10, 11, and 12.
 Also suppose that we have this *callback* function: